-The Harvey Najim Center for Business Innovation and Social Responsibility is a partnership between the Greehey School of Business, the School of Humanities and Social Sciences; the School of Science, Engineering and Technology; and the School of Law, created by a gift from Harvey Najim.
+The Harvey Najim Center for Business Innovation and Social Responsibility is a partnership between the Greehey School of Business, the College of Arts, Humanities and Social Sciences; the School of Science, Engineering and Technology; and the School of Law, created by a gift from Harvey Najim.

 The Najim Center provides knowledge and experiential learning opportunities for St. Mary’s students within the College of Arts, Humanities and Social Sciences; and business, engineering, and law school students while at the same time delivering measurable commercial benefit to San Antonio businesses, economic development and non-governmental organizations and agencies.